 Mr. Hoffman also has a special connection to Tchaikovsky’s piano music.
 As a young pianist, Mr. Hoffman had started to lose interest in the piano.
 He was ready to give up on playing.
 Then, he heard Tchaikovsky’s Piano Concerto no 1 while he was driving in the car, listening to the classical station on the radio, and was inspired to begin again.
 Isn’t that lucky for all of us?!
 So, let’s celebrate Tchaikovsky’s birthday by learning more about him and discovering more ways to appreciate his music.

-Tchaikovsky’s Childhood and Early Education
+Pyotr Ilyich Tchaikovsky’s Childhood and Early Education

+When and where was Pyotr Ilyich Tchaikovsky born?
 Tchaikovsky was born on May 7th in 1840 in Votkinsk, Russia.
 Neither of his parents had musical careers, though his family did enjoy listening to music.
 His mother was Alessandra Alessier and came from a French family, and his father, Ilya Tchaikovsky, worked as a manager at a metal factory.
 Ilya’s grandfather was Fyodor Chaika, a Zaporozhian Cossack from central Ukraine who fought in the Battle of Poltava for Russia.
 After moving to Russia, the name Chaika was changed to Tchaikovsky.

 By age 4, Tchaikovsky was writing his first pieces of music with some help from his siblings.
 His sister Alexandra wrote the words and he composed the melodies!
-Seeing his passion for music, his parents arranged for Tchaikovsky to start studying piano at age 5.
+Seeing his passion for music, his parents arranged for him to start studying piano at age 5.
 However, higher music education didn’t exist yet in Russia and earning a living working as a composer did not seem like an achievable goal.
 At only ten years old, Tchaikovsky was sent away to boarding school to prepare for a career in the civil service and a future working for the Russian government.
 Although he was an excellent student, it was clear that Tchaikovsky was meant to be a musician.
-During his last years at boarding school, Tchaikovsky began studying privately with piano and voice teachers from Germany and Italy.
+During his last years at boarding school, he began studying privately with piano and voice teachers from Germany and Italy.

 After his graduation from the Imperial Academy, Tchaikovsky worked as a clerk at the Ministry of Justice, though he still had hope for his musical dreams.
 Soon, he had the opportunity to devote himself fully to music when he became a member of the first class at the St. Petersburg Conservatory in 1862.
-This conservatory was the first music school in Russia–and with European teachers in composition, Tchaikovsky began incorporating the sounds of his home into his music.
+This conservatory was the first music school in Russia–and with European teachers in composition, he began incorporating the sounds of his home into his music.

 Although Tchaikovsky had his first compositions published while he was studying at the conservatory, like many musicians, he needed to supplement his income.
 He went to Moscow and taught music theory at the brand-new Moscow Conservatory.
 However, teaching was most definitely not his passion.
-A shy young man, Tchaikovsky found sharing music taxing in other ways, too.
-His reserved nature also meant that, unlike other composers of his time, Tchaikovsky did not concertize or perform on the piano in public.
+A shy young man, he found sharing music taxing in other ways, too.
+His reserved nature also meant that, unlike other composers of his time, he did not concertize or perform on the piano in public.

 A great friend and protector of Tchaikovsky was the wealthy widow Nadezhda Von Meck.
 She sent money to support his compositions–but under one condition only–they could never meet in person!
 Nadezhda empowered Tchaikovsky to become the first Russian to compose for a living, supporting him as his successes grew.

 Tchaikovsky achieved a great deal of fame by the 1880’s.
 He traveled widely, conducting his works in Europe.
-Tchaikovsky even went on a tour of North America and toured cities in the United States.
+He even went on a tour of North America and toured cities in the United States.
 In Europe and the United States, his music was seen as a bridge between Russian folk music and the Western European traditions of symphonic music.